 The NRC is responsible for assessing the independence of the Directors on an annual basis.
-Each Director is required to complete a Confirmation of Independence checklist which is drawn up in accordance with the guidelines provided in the Code and requires each Director to assess his/her own independence.
+Each Director is required to complete a Confirmation of Independence checklist which is drawn up in accordance with Rule 210(5)(d) of the SGX Listing Rules and the Code and requires each Director to assess his/her own independence.
 Each Director is required to declare any circumstances in which he/she may be considered non-independent.
 The NRC will then review the Confirmation of Independence to determine whether a Director is independent.
-The NRC deems a Director who is associated with a majority shareholder in the current and immediate past financial year as non-independent.

 Mr Cheng Siak Kian, the Non-Executive Deputy Chairman and Ms Susan Kong Yim Pui, a NED, are deemed as non-independent as both are nominees of ComfortDelGro.
 Mr Jeffrey Sim Vee Ming and Mr Lim Tien Hock are deemed non-independent as they are both Executive Directors and respectively Group CEO and CEO, Bus Business.

-Professor Lim Seh Chun is the only Independent NED, who has served on the Board for more than nine (9) years.
-However, Professor Lim was re-elected as an Independent NED of the Company at the AGM in 2021 pursuant to a two-tier shareholder vote prescribed under Rule 210(5)(d)(iii) of the SGX-ST Listing Manual prior to its revocation, and shall continue to be designated as Independent NED until the earlier of Professor Lim's retirement or resignation as Director, or the conclusion of the AGM of the Company in 2024.
+Dr Tan Kim Siew is an Independent NED of the Company as well as VICOM Ltd ("VICOM") which is also a subsidiary of the Company's majority shareholder, ComfortDelGro.
+The value of the transactions (excluding those based on published rates) between the Group on the one hand and VICOM and its subsidiaries ("VICOM Group") on the other was in excess of \$\$200,000 for FY2024.
+All transactions were entered into in accordance with the Company's procurement policies and on an arm's length basis.

-The NRC has also reviewed the independence of Dr Tan Kim Siew and recommended to the Board that he continued to be deemed Independent Director of the Company for the reasons set out below, and the Board has concurred with the NRC's views:
+Notwithstanding the foregoing, the Board concurred with the view and recommendation of the NRC that Dr Tan should continue to be considered an Independent Director of the Company for the following reasons:

-- Dr Tan is an Independent Non-Executive Director of VICOM Ltd ("VICOM") which is a subsidiary of the Company's majority shareholder, ComfortDelGro.
-The value of the transactions (excluding those based on published rates) between the Group on the one hand and VICOM and its subsidiaries ("VICOM Group") on the other will be in excess of \$\$200,000 for FY2023, and is approximately \$\$442,000 for the nine months ended 30 September 2023.
-The transactions are mainly in respect of testing and training services as well as rental of premises for the vehicle inspection business by the VICOM Group.
-All services were procured in accordance with the Company's procurement policies and entered into on an arm's length basis, and the rent for the rental of premises was based on an independent valuation. - Notwithstanding the transactions between the VICOM Group and the Group as mentioned above, the NRC was of the view and recommended to the Board that Dr Tan should continue to be considered an Independent Director of the Company for the following reasons: - (1) Dr Tan had consistently declared at the meetings his directorship at VICOM Group, where appropriate, and would declare any conflict of interest and recuse himself from deliberating and voting on any transaction that involves the VICOM Group. - (2) The value of transactions (excluding those based on published rates) between the VICOM Group and the Group is not substantial in relation to the total revenue of the VICOM Group or the Group, and further, all transactions were entered into on an arm's length basis and/or based on an independent valuation.
+- (1) Dr Tan had consistently declared at the meetings his directorship at VICOM Group, where appropriate, and would declare any conflict of interest and recuse himself from deliberating and voting on any transaction that involved the VICOM Group. - (2) The value of transactions (excluding those based on published rates) between the VICOM Group and the Group was not substantial in relation to the total revenue of the VICOM Group or the Group, and further, all transactions were entered into on an arm's length basis.

-- (3) Dr Tan's independence is reviewed annually or as and when necessary. - (4) Dr Tan has been acting in the best interests of the Company.
+- (3) Dr Tan's independence is reviewed annually or as and when necessary. - (4) Dr Tan has been acting in the best interests of the Group.

-In assessing the independence of a Director, the NRC and the Board take a holistic approach, taking into consideration various factors such as whether the Director has any interest, business, relationship and/or any other material contractual relationship with the Group which could reasonably be perceived to compromise his/her independence and interfere with the exercise of his/her independent business judgement.
-Except where SGX-ST Listing Rule 210(5)(d)(iv) (which states that a Director will not be independent if he has been a Director of the issuer for an aggregate period of more than nine years (whether before or after listing)) applies, the length of service is not a critical factor in determining the independence of any Director but it should nevertheless remain one of the factors in considering Directors' independence.
+In assessing the independence of a Director, the NRC and the Board adopt a holistic approach, taking into consideration various factors such as whether the Director has any interest, business, relationship and/ or any other material contractual relationship with the Group which could reasonably be perceived to compromise his/her independence and interfere with the exercise of his/her independent business judgement.

 The Board is of the view that all Independent Directors remain independent in the exercise of their judgement on Board matters.
-SGX-ST Listing Rule 210(5)(d)(iv) does not apply to any of the Directors in office as at 31 December 2023, except for Professor Lim Seh Chun who, as mentioned earlier, has served the Board for more than nine (9) years, and is due to retire at the forthcoming 2024 AGM.
+SGX-ST Listing Rule 210(5)(d)(iv) did not apply to any of the Directors in office as at 31 December 2024, as no Director has served on the Board for more than nine years.